lrayshawn/ScriptControl/README.md

-# SimpleControls
+# SimpleControlz

 An easy way to control script functionality.

-SimpleControls is a pip package that contains a the package 'powerful', which actually has two modules:
+SimpleControlz is a pip package that contains a the package 'powerful', which actually has two modules:
 'simplify.py' and 'control.py'.

-The 'SimpleControls.powerful' package is easy to use and provides several ways of accessing and manipulating data.
+The 'SimpleControlz.powerful' package is easy to use and provides several ways of accessing and manipulating data.

 The 'control.py' module contains classes, functions and methods specifically for *calling* and accessing other functions /methods.
 While the 'simplify.py' module contains classes, functions and methods for creating, accessing and manipulating objects, types and other data.